Catalysis in Charging Quantum Batteries: Introduction

-In this work, we demonstrate that the obstacles mentioned above may be overcome by the use of catalyst qubit in the process of charging.
-More precisely, we will show that the mere presence of a qubit in ground state can allow charger-battery systems to realize arbitrary energy transfers that would otherwise be impossible.
 We first examine the basic model of quantum charger-battery system.
 As stated above, TLSs are not appropriate for storing an arbitrary amount of energy thus, to this end, we use QHOs as both quantum charger and quantum battery.
 An external laser field is shined on the charger and both the charger and the battery are assumed to be initially in the ground state.
-We will then examine the intuitive way of boosting energy transfer in the basic model which is based on the tuning of the external laser field with the system of the charger-battery.
-Then we will introduce a catalytic approach to the task of charging quantum batteries, with an ancillary system added to the system of the charger-battery.
-We call it a catalyst qubit because the qubit does not consume (waste) almost any energy during the charging process and it remains close to its initial state (ground state) after the process.
-More importantly the catalyst does not get significantly entangled with neither the charger nor the battery.
-The catalytic approach has the advantage of being experimentally friendly because one does not need to know about the interaction strength between the charger and the battery.
+We then examine the intuitive way of improving energy transfer in the basic model which is based on the tuning of the external laser field with the system of the charger-battery.
+We will use the analysis of this case to argue for the catalytic nature of the extended setup, in which an ancillary system is added to the charger-battery platform.
+We then extend the method to the case of simultaneous charging of multiple batteries, in which the benefit of the catalytic approach is even more pronounced: the optimal charging laser frequency is stabilized, while in the bare setting it would depend on multiple couplings between the charger and the batteries.

+While not essential for the proposed catalytic method of charging, the noise affecting it is also taken into account for illustrative purposes.
+Following \cite{farina2019charger}, we use the local approach in the construction of the respective master equation.
+We discuss the applicability of the method for any weak coupling with environment.

-\section{Energy transfer from a charger to a battery: The Basic Model}
+\section{Energy transfer from a charger to a battery: The basic model}

-In this section we present the basic model of charger-battery system and in the next sections we will present how the energy transfer can be greatly booted in this basic model.
-Consider a QHO, as a charger, which interacts (charges) another QHO (as the battery) (see Fig. \eqref{Fig0}).
-A classical laser field with frequency $\omega$ feeds energy into the charger.
+In this section we present the basic model of charger-battery system and in the next sections we will present how the energy transfer can be greatly boosted in this basic model.
+Consider a QHO, as a charger, which interacts (charges) with another QHO (as the battery) (see Fig. \ref{Fig2})\cite{andolina2019quantum}.

+A classical laser field with frequency $\omega_f$ feeds energy into the charger.
 Thus the Hamiltonian is written as ($\hbar=1$)